Anxiety

 Does your google search history look like this?
 If so, you're 100% in the right place.

 Many autistic people have anxiety, but not all anxiety therapy is equal.
-If you're autistic, socializing hits different, and if your therapist doesn't understand this, they may accidentally minimize your very-real, lived experience of the world.
 We pledge to acknowledge your experiences.
 We'll also provide direct and respectful feedback if you have a 'blind spot' that may be impacting your progress.

 Anxiety and autism are frequently found together.
-A major study found 40-50% of autistic people additionally receive an anxiety diagnosis.
-This overlap in diagnoses should not be surprising, as people with autism may feel misunderstood or may seek out consistency.
-Additionally, autistic people frequently report difficulties with social interaction, which may be related to social anxiety experiences.
+A major study found 40-50% of autistic people also receive an anxiety diagnosis.
+This overlap should not be surprising, as people with autism may seek out consistency; this need for planned, predictable experiences may feel at odds with the random, unplanned social interaction many of us experience day to day.

-If you'd like to get started with a neurodiverse-affirming therapist who understands the many links between anxiety and autism, set up your free 15 minute consultation with us today.
-We understand your prior therapy experiences may have been less-than-great, and we pledge to listen, care and respect your needs.
-Click here.
+If you'd like to get started with a neurodiverse-affirming therapist who understands the many links between anxiety and autism, reach out.
+We pledge to listen, care and respect your needs.

 THERAPY 2.0: ANXIETY